 - All energy requires tradeoffs, and the caricature of oil and gas as fossil fuels of the past oversimplifies our global energy needs and grossly misrepresents the relative tradeoffs of oil and gas and alternatives.

-- To credibly engage in the conversation about energy reality, you have to have a seat at the table, and to have a seat at the table, you need to be fluent in climate.
+- To credibly engage in the conversation about energy reality, you must have a seat at the table, and to have a seat at the table, you need to be fluent in climate.

 problem path forward: